 For small installations only: The PE

-If you choose to run your impact analysis tasks on your primary server, skip ahead to the Install modules instructions below.
+If you choose to run impact analysis tasks on the primary server, skip to Install modules.

-- In the Continuous Delivery for PE web UI, navigate to Settings > Puppet Enterprise and locate the PE instance you are configuring.
+- In the Continuous Delivery for PE web UI, navigate to and locate the PE instance you are configuring.

-In the Puppet Server service field, enter the hostname
+compiler, in the Puppet Server service field, enter the

 - Optional: You can expand the Impact Analysis Settings section to adjust the maximum number of catalogs that Continuous Delivery for PE is able to simultaneously compile, as explained in Optional impact analysis settings.

 - Click Save Changes.